luphysics/PyMODA/README.md

 - [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html),
 newest version recommended (does not require a licence).

+## A note on operating systems

+PyMODA should run on Windows, macOS and Linux.
+Note: on macOS and Linux, `python` should be replaced with `python3` in all commands below.

 ## Downloading the code
 To download the code, you can click the green "Clone and download" button on the top-right of the repository page, and then "Download zip".
 Extract the zip to your desired location; for the sake of easy instructions, the folder should be renamed to `PyMODA`.

 ## Preparing to run
 When the code is downloaded and Python is installed, you'll need to install the dependencies.
 To do this, open a terminal in the `PyMODA` folder and run the command `python packages/install.py`.
+This mas require elevated permissions, e.g. "Run as adminstrator" on Windows or `sudo` on Linux.

 To start PyMODA, run `python src/main.py` from the same terminal.
+Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](#command-line-arguments)).

 ## Performance and efficiency